lucanest/mseaboard/README.md

 ### **Tree panels**:
 Visualise phylogenetic trees (supported data format: Newick or NHX with node annotations), click on a leaf node to set a persistent highlight on it, click again to remove it.
 Hover over branches to see their lengths, hover over nodes to see all their annotations.

-<em>Can be linked to:</em> MSA panels, Tree panels, Heatmap panels.
+<em>Can be linked to:</em> MSA panels, Tree panels, Data panels, Heatmap panels.

 - By clicking on the **Branch lengths button** the user can switch between two different views, choosing whether to draw the branches with their actual lengths or not.
 - By clicking on the **Tree view button** the user can again switch between two different views, choosing whether to represent the tree with a circular or a rectangular view.
+- Clicking on the **Statistics button** a set of per-leaf statistics (distance to the root and average distance to the other leaves, with more to come) will be computed and this data will be opened in a new data panel, automatically linked to the original tree one.
 - Clicking on the **Distance matrix button** a distance matrix is built from the tree (using patristic distances, the sum of the branch lengths along the path connecting one leaf to the other) and opened in a new heatmap panel (linked to the original tree one).
+- By clicking on the **Prune button** the user enters <em>prune-mode</em>, now clicking any branch in the tree will remove it along with all its descendants, click on the button again to exit prune-mode.
+Note: The only way to restore the original tree after pruning it is via the Undo button.

+Additional settings for the tree view are accessible by clicking on the **Controls button** in the lower left corner: In the controls box the user can set the desired label size, node radius, branch width, selected annotations (for nhx trees) used for coloring the nodes, and the tree radius (for circular views) or right margin (for rectangular views).
+Click anywhere outside the controls box to close it.

-### **Heatmap panels**:
+### **Heatmap panels** (🚧):
 Visualise distance matrices (supported data format: phylip-formatted distance matrices), click on a cell to set a persistent highlight on it, click again to remove it.
 Provided the input data is properly formatted this panel allows a great deal of flexibility, beyond phylogenetic distance matrices the panel can be used to visualize protein residue distance matrices, HB plots, coevolution and correlation matrices, attention/saliency maps of a neural network, and in general any kind of data that can benefit from being visualized as 2D heatmap.
 The **colorbar** is a legend but also a threshold selector, clicking on it all cells containing values below the treshold will be colored with one color, those with values above it with the other (this can for instance turn a residue distance matrix into a protein contact map), click on the colorbar again to restore the original view.

 <em>Can be linked to:</em> MSA panels, Tree panels, Heatmap panels, protein structures.

-- By clicking on the **tree button** the user can reconstruct a tree from the matrix via the Neighbor Joining algorithm (Saitou and Nei “The neighbor-joining method: A new method for reconstructing phylogenetic trees”), the tree will be opened in another panel, linked to the original one.
+- By clicking on the **Tree button** the user can reconstruct a tree from the matrix via the Neighbor Joining algorithm (Saitou and Nei “The neighbor-joining method: A new method for reconstructing phylogenetic trees”), the tree will be opened in another panel, linked to the original one.
-- By clicking on the **view button** the user can switch between two different views, choosing whether to represent the data as a square matrix or a diamond.
+- By clicking on the **View button** the user can switch between two different views, choosing whether to represent the data as a square matrix or a diamond.

 ### **Data panels**: (🚧)
+<em>Can be linked to:</em> MSA panels, Tree panels, Data panels, Heatmap panels.

 ### **Protein structure panels**: (🚧)
+<em>Can be linked to:</em> MSA panels, Tree panels, Data panels, Heatmap panels.

 ### **Sequence logo panels**:
 Create from MSA panels: Visually shows the information in bits of each residue appearing in each site of the alignment.